Batteries

 Batteries don’t go in any of your bins at home.
 Old batteries may seem ‘dead’ but they can still cause fires if you don’t dispose of them properly.
 They can be crushed in bin lorries or waste sorting plants and start fires.

 It’s not just traditional batteries which can cause fires.
 Many items contain hidden batteries such as laptops, phones, shavers and electric toothbrushes.
-There are also a huge amount of vapes and electric cigarettes which are being thrown in bins at home and causing fires.
+There is also a huge amount of vapes and electric cigarettes which are being thrown in bins at home and causing fires.

 We’re working with our partners Greater Manchester Fire and Rescue Service to remind you not to put any batteries in your bins at home.
 Find out how to safely dispose of your batteries and electrical items below.